Position

 Responsibilities:

-• Perform routine maintenance on equipment and facilities to ensure they are in good working condition.
+• Perform routine maintenance tasks on equipment and facilities to ensure optimal performance.

-• Diagnose and repair mechanical, electrical, and plumbing issues.
+• Troubleshoot and repair mechanical, electrical, and plumbing issues as they arise.

-• Conduct regular inspections to identify potential problems and address them before they become major issues.
+• Conduct regular inspections and preventive maintenance to identify and address potential problems.

 • Maintain accurate records of maintenance activities, repairs, and inventory.

-• Collaborate with other departments to prioritize maintenance tasks and ensure minimal disruption to operations.
+• Collaborate with other team members to prioritize and complete maintenance tasks efficiently.

 Qualifications